kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, class action lawsuits and small claims lawsuits do not apply to all legal disputes.
 Hence, the level of success of either legal action is mainly dependent on the circumstances surrounding the case.

 Typically, in cases where the legal dispute is a simple disagreement between two individuals, a small claims case is a better option than a class action lawsuit.
-However, if the case is between a wronged individual and a large corporation, a class action lawsuit is advised.
+However, a class action lawsuit is advised if the case is between a wronged individual and a large corporation.
 The tendency of winning a small claims lawsuit against such a corporation or entity may be slim because the claim may be relatively small, and the cost of suing the corporation might be high.
 A concrete class-action lawsuit with other wronged individuals with identical claims against one large entity is likely to be more successful in such cases.
-However, due to more plaintiffs and the large sum of money involved than in small claims cases, class action lawsuits can take years to litigate.
+However, class action lawsuits may take years to litigate due to more plaintiffs and the often substantial compensation involved than in small claims cases.

 • The name of the person involved in the record, unless said person is a juvenile